jeanquark/sentinelOauth/readme.md

 php artisan db:seed
 ```

 Nice.
 You should be good to go.
 Open your web browser and go to the login page of the application project (if you followed above-mentioned directives with xampp, path is: http://localhost/sentinelOauth/public/login).
-Enter provided admin credentials and start managing users from the admin area.
+You can enter provided admin credentials to start managing users from the admin area.
+To make use of the OAuth service, you need to register your app to the service provider.
+I explain how to do it as well as all the steps needed to go from Sentinel to Sentinel OAuth in [this](http://www.jmkleger.com/add-oauth-to-sentinel-2) blog post.

 ## Features